ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

     * [[Eric]]: I gave my answer at [[An Exercise in Kantization]] so that it will not get lost here.

-* [[Zoran ?koda]]: Thank you Toby, your new clarifications in [[essential image]] and [[replete subcategory]] are pretty helpful and clear, and I agree with them.
+* [[Zoran Škoda]]: Thank you Toby, your new clarifications in [[essential image]] and [[replete subcategory]] are pretty helpful and clear, and I agree with them.
 Still I would like to think of more clean scheme of thinking of various kinds of images internally, in connection to various kinds of factorization systems and even multistep factorizations like Postnikov systems.
 There is probably a framework where, despite the differences all the kinds of images including [[homotopy image]] belong.
 The crucial is choice of a sort of factorization system: a variety of an image is basically the second morphism in the factorization (or less precisely its domain).
 In higher categories sometimes multistep factorizations systems are interesting, like Postnikov towers in topology.
 This way it may satisfy the point of view of Urs, who was IMHO not precise at the beginning but eventually pointed in the right general direction, and the reference of Barwick which he found seems to be really useful.

 *  [[Toby Bartels]]:
    *  Tried to explain what sort of evil I meant at [[essential image]].